-Newly updated for 2022: Whether you are retiring in a few months or a few years, Social Security is one of the most important decisions of your retirement.
-This Social Security Handbook walks you through what you will need to know for 2022 and beyond.
-This guide will explain… History of Social Security Recent Changes […]
+Updated for 2023: Whether you are retiring in a few months or a few years, Social Security is one of the most important decisions of your retirement.
+This Social Security Handbook walks you through what you will need to know for 2023 and beyond.
+This guide will explain… History of Social Security Recent Changes How […]

-Want to learn the little-known secrets to help you prepare for retirement?
+Updated for 2023 Want to learn the little-known secrets to help you prepare for retirement?
 This Retirement Readiness Guide includes 7 important and simple plays to help you get retirement ready despite the uncertainties that we may face.
 Planning for your retirement is something that takes time, so start today for a bright future tomorrow. […]

 Can you convert your health savings account (HSA) to Roth, and do the five-year Roth withdrawal clocks apply?
 What should you do with money you’d been putting to your student loan debt if you’re part of the student loan forgiveness program?
 What’s the best way to invest your RMDs, or required minimum distributions?
 How does IRMAA, the income-related monthly adjustment amount for Medicare, apply to zero-coupon municipal bonds?
 And finally, strategies for collecting survivor Social Security benefits.

 If you knew exactly when you were going to die, so many financial decisions would be simple.
 But generally, we don’t, so today Joe and Big Al spitball on death, taxes, and trust issues – of the estate planning variety.
 Fair warning, it’s “the dark show” today on YMYW, as the fellas discuss cancer trust funds, making your trust the beneficiary on your retirement accounts, when and how to take Social Security benefits and pension options, and a few different Roth conversion strategies taking into account the 5-year rules for withdrawals, and potentially donating required minimum distributions to charity rather than doing conversions.